Sahilamin219/Chatastrophe/README.md

 # Chatastrophe
  > ### How to use this app ?

- New users functionality isn't available for now .
-You can login into the app from either of the following users
+ New users functionality is <strong>available</strong> now .
+You can also login into the app from either of the following users

      username : sahil@gmail.com
      password : 123456